30 YEARS OF LIFE-CHANGING TRANSFORMATIONS

 Good Neighbors was established in South Korea on March 28, 1991.
 Some of the first projects were supporting long-term patients with Tuberculosis (TB), as well as assisting children with disabilities and those in orphanages.

 International development started with a relief project in Bangladesh, followed by refugee support in Somalia in 1993.

 Good Neighbors was the first Korean NGO to dispatch a medical volunteer team to provide aid after the Rwandan genocide in 1994.

 Only 5 years after being founded, Good Neighbors' work was recognized by the United Nations (UN), obtaining General Consultative Status with the UN Economic and Social Council (UN ECOSOC).

 Good Neighbors was awarded the Millennium Development Goals (MDGs) Award for advancing primary education.

-- The Saemaul Zero Hunger Communities Project was implemented in partnership with the United Nations World Food Programme (WFP) to improve food security, generate income, and build infrastructure.
+Selected as a partner organization for the United Nations World Food Programme (WFP), the Saemaul Zero Hunger Communities Project was implemented the next year to improve food security, generate income, and build infrastructure.

 2017 - Good Neighbors Canada